PSP-Archive/ARK-4/README.md

 - Considering the savedata exploit loads H.BIN from the savedata path.
 - Copy the following files from ARK_01234 savedata folder into game exploit folder:
-- H.BIN, ARK.BIN, ARK4.BIN FLASH0.ARK, MENU.PBP, RECOVERY.PBP, DATA.PKG and other extras.
+- H.BIN, ARK.BIN, ARK4.BIN FLASH0.ARK, VBOOT.PBP, RECOVERY.PBP, THEME.ARK and other extras.
 - Don't copy K.BIN if running on an ancient firmware.

 </p>